byu-cpe/ecen625/_labs/lab_vitis.md

 * **Runtimes:**
 	* Provide software-only runtime (from Part 3)
 	* Provide accelerated runtime (from Part 2).
-Does the per item runtime match the latency reported by Vivado HLS? (it should be pretty close)
+Does the per item runtime match the latency reported by Vitis HLS? (it should be pretty close)

 * **Interfaces:**
 	* Describe the approach you used to provide training data from main memory to your HLS accelerator.